samanthajeet/cloudinary-upload-demo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Dependencies

-In the project directory, you can run:
+Before starting, `npm i` the following dependencies
+- axios
+- react-dropzone

 ## .gitignore
 ### BEFORE YOU DO ANYTHING ELSE BEYOND THIS POINT